"The Church must send or the Church will end." -- Mendell Taylor, church historian

 Taylor knew that if the Church was not sending people to reach the lost around the world, it would be ignoring a key part of its raison d'etre, its reason for existence.
 Mission drift happens to organizations.
 When groups such as churches distort or drift away from their original mission, they often wither and die.
 That is the principle that Dr. Taylor was expressing.
 (More on mission drift)

-Taylor's pithy sentence "The Church must send or the Church will end" is more than just a well-formed phrase.
+Taylor's pithy sentence, "The Church must send or the Church will end," is more than just a well-formed phrase.
 It is the truth.
 The Church must send or it will die.
-At best, a church that is not involved in sending risks becoming a mausoleum which may seem beautiful on the outside but is essentially lifeless inside.
+At best, a church that is not involved in sending risks becoming a mausoleum that may seem beautiful on the outside but is essentially lifeless inside.

 That image calls to mind the words of Revelation 3:16: "So, because you are lukewarm -- neither hot nor cold -- I am about to spit you out of my mouth."
 It also evokes the strong words of Jesus to Jewish religious leaders of His day: "You are like whitewashed tombs, which look beautiful on the outside but on the inside are full of the bones of the dead and everything unclean." -- Matthew 23:27.